nbktechworld/full-stack-web-dev/README.md

 # Full Stack Web Dev

 We'll meet Monday through Thursday from 7-9 PM Eastern Time (ET).
+Each day is split into two 50-minute sessions, with a 10-minute break in between.

 || Mon | Tue | Wed | Thu | Fri |
 |-|-|-|-|-|-|